Jacob Davis Babcock Stillman

 Jacob Davis Babcock Stillman (1819-1888) was personal physician to Leland Stanford, the eighth governor of California.

-Stillman wrote the book The Horse in Motion (1881) for Stanford, a study of the different strides of horses, based on the photographs that Eadweard Muybridge) had produced for Stanford.
+Stillman wrote the book The Horse in Motion (1881) for Stanford, a study of the different strides of horses, based on the photographs that Eadweard Muybridge had produced for Stanford.
 Stanford wanted to breed and train fast horses, but didn't trust most of the theories and images of their fast movements.
 When Muybridge published the chronophotographic picture sequences in 1878 as cabinet cards entitled The Horse in Motion, the actual positions of the legs during the different phases of trot and gallop had surprised a public accustomed to unrealistic paintings of horses in motion.
 Muybridge sued Stanford because the publication lacked proper credits for his work and the many illustrations based on his pictures.

-Biography
+Early life

-Born 1819 in Schenectady, New York Jacob Davis Babcock Stillman, the son of Joseph Stillman II and Elizabeth Maxson, better known as JDB, was the namesake of Jacob D.Babcock of Ashaway, R.I.
-JDB migrated to California in 1849 and made a name not only as a physician but also as an adventurist, writer and a pioneer in the medical field.
+Stillman was born 1819 in Schenectady, New York.
+He was the son of Joseph Stillman II and Elizabeth Maxson, better known as JDB, was the namesake of Jacob D. Babcock of Ashaway, Rhode Island JDB migrated to California in 1849 and made a name not only as a physician but also as an adventurist, writer and a pioneer in the medical field.

+He majored in botany and biology at Union College in Schenectady, the third in the United States at the time, graduating in 1843.

+Career

-Following his graduation in botany and biology in 1843 from the Union University in Schenectady, the third in the United States at the time, JDB worked as a director in a boarding and later as a surgeon at the Bellevue Hospital Center.
-He was married to Caroline Maxson the same year.
+Following his graduation from Union, JDB worked as a director in a boarding and later as a surgeon at the Bellevue Hospital Center.
 During his tenure at the hospital, he set off at age thirty on a 194-day ship journey on the Pacific Ocean for San Francisco via Cape Horn.
 He narrates the adventure and hardships he faced during the long journey he made along with a bunch of 97 gold hunters--the misery made worse by a ruthless captain of the ship--in his book, “ Seeking the Golden Fleece.”
 Soon after he landed in San Francisco, he made another trip on a boat across the Sacramento River to the gold mines with his friend Mark Hopkins Jr. but returned after he fell sick.
 His book An 1850 Voyage, San Francisco to Baltimore, By Sea and Land, recounts another voyage.

+Personal life

+Stillman was married twice.
+His first wife was Caroline Maxson (1822–1852), whom he married in 1843.
+Before her death in New York on May 26, 1852, they were the parents of: